Junkfood-dk/JunkFoodAdmin/README.md

 To be able to run the app locally you have to set up two environment variables.

 The Supabase url and the Supabase anon key.
-These are found in our Supabase project at Dashboard -> Project Settings, in the left side -> under configuration find API Settings
+These are found in our Supabase project at:
+Dashboard -> Project Settings, in the left side -> under configuration find API Settings

 The environment variables are parsed as flages in the command line like this: